Stephane Mahuteau

 Eligible to supervise Masters and PhD (as Co-Supervisor) - email supervisor to discuss availability.

-He is currently involved in the NDIS evaluation where he is responsible for the quantitative elements of developing the longitudinal survey of people with disability and their families and carers which aims at evaluating the early impact of NDIS support.
+He was the lead econometrician and one of the main authors of the NDIS trial evaluation (2013-2018).
+In the NDIS Evaluation he had responsibility for the quantitative elements of developing and analysing the longitudinal survey of people with disability and their families and carers which evaluated the early impacts of NDIS support.

 • Appointments